5GinFIRE/mano/descriptor-packages/nsd/OSM-release-FOUR/trafic_nsd/README.md

 To execute this files its neccessary to add the following parameters:

--s Server of the traffic flow
+* -s Server of the traffic flow
--t type of flow (greedy, scavenger, rta, rtv).
+* -t type of flow (greedy, scavenger, rta, rtv)
--c defining parameter of the flow (see previous section) -d destination ip of the request (where the webhook is listening to)
+* -c defining parameter of the flow (see previous section)
+* -d destination ip of the request (where the webhook is listening to)

 Example: